TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/next-stops.md

 ## Next Stops

-Gender, Sexuality and Women’s Studies students have secured internships across many diverse fields, including:
+Gender, Sexuality and Women’s Studies students have secured internships and positions in many diverse fields, including government, media outlets, LGBTQ centers, advertising firms and crisis centers.
+Whatever your professional interests, we'll help you get there.

-- Government
-- Media outlets
-- LGBTQ centers
-- Advertising firms
-- Crisis centers

 ## Make Your Declaration